 The minimum legal gambling age in Illinois depends upon the gambling activity:

 - Poker Rooms: 21

 - Pari-Mutuel Wagering: 18

-Pari-mutuel wagering of horse-races was approved in 1927.
-The Illinois Riverboat Gambling Act enacted in February of 1990 legalized riverboat gambling on open water outside of Cook County.
-This restriction protected horse-racing in the Chicago area.
+The Illinois Riverboat Gambling Act enacted in February 1990 legalized riverboat gambling on open water outside of Cook County.
+This restriction protected wagering on horse racing in the Chicago area, approved in 1927.

 Since 1990, Illinois has offered only ten gaming licenses for riverboat casinos.
-Riverboat casinos in Illinois were originally required to be able to cruise, but a new state law in 1999 allowed permanent docking and authorized them to have 1,200 gaming machines including positions available at table games.
+Originally, riverboat casinos in Illinois had to cruise, but a new state law in 1999 allowed permanent docking and authorized them to have 1,200 gaming machines including positions available at table games.

-In 2009, the Illinois state legislature passed the Video Gaming Act, allowing video gaming terminals to be placed in “Licensed Retail Establishments, Truck Stops, Veteran and Fraternal Establishments” with approval by their local municipalities.
+In 2009, the Illinois state legislature passed the Video Gaming Act, allowing video gaming terminals in “Licensed Retail Establishments, Truck Stops, Veteran and Fraternal Establishments” with approval by their local municipalities.
 There are 7,710 such licensed establishments.

 Slot Machine Private Ownership in Illinois

-In Illinois, it is legal to privately own a slot machine if it was manufactured 25 or more years ago.
+In Illinois, it is legal to own a slot machine privately if manufactured 25 or more years ago.

 Gaming Control Board in Illinois